A farm can be a hazardous environment. We need to make sure that:

 Keeping up to date

-If anything changes after the initial health and safety discussion, please contact your ICP Manager or tell the people working on the day.
+If anything changes after the initial health and safety discussion, please contact your Farm Systems Manager or tell the people working on the day.

 We will also update you on any changes to our planned activities that could affect the health and safety of people on your farm.